joannakl/cs102/_includes/daily/lec4.markdown

 <div class="column_assign">
 <p markdown="block">

 Start reading chapters 3 and 7.1-2.

+Think about: if a list is implemented using an array, how can we manage its size? when an item is added to or removed from a particular index, what should happen with all the items that follow?

 </p>
 </div>